NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Menace Under Otari/Horned Dragon (Juvenile, BB).md

     desc: "  When the dragon gets a critical success on a Strike, they recharge their Poison Breath."

   - name: "Poison Breath"
-    desc: "`pf2:2` (arcane,poison) The dragon breathes a toxic cloud that deals 5d6 poison damage in a @Template[cone|distance:30].
+    desc: "`pf2:2` (arcane,poison) The dragon breathes a toxic cloud that deals 5d6 poison damage in a 30-foot cone.
 Each creature in the area must attempt a DC 21 Reflex check save.\n\nThe dragon can't use their Poison Breath again for 1d4 rounds."

 ```